 For anyone who has moved into a college dorm before, you know how crowded and stressful it can be.
-Luckily, I always got to move in early so I avoided a lot of that stress, but you could always tell when move in day because cars would be lined up all around campus, waiting for their turn to park and move in.
-If you haven’t moved in before, or if you’re looking for ways to make it less stressful the second (or third) time around, here are some tips on how to manage it without killing your parents (or them killing you!), and everyone else around you.
+Luckily, I always got to move in early so I avoided a lot of that stress, but you could always tell when move in day arrived because cars would be lined up all around campus, waiting for their turn to park and move in.
+If you haven’t moved in before, or if you’re looking for ways to make it as least stressful as possible, here are some tips on how to manage it without killing your parents (or them killing you!), and everyone else around you.

 1. Make a playlist.
 This will help to relieve everyone’s stress, as long as you put the right kind of music on (songs that everyone will enjoy).
 For tips on this, you can check out my article here.